Skip to main content

-Upgrading an application Permalink to " Upgrading an application"
+Upgrading an application

-1. Option 1 - automatic upgrade
+1. Option 1 - Automatic Upgrade

-2. Option 2 - manual upgrade
+2. Option 2 - Manual Upgrade

 This is helpful to: